deleanor/deleanor.github.io/_drafts/name-change.markdown

 pandemic, it was on Zoom.
 Before logging in, I was terrified.
 Prior to joining the support group, as far as I know, I had never met another trans person.
-I was afraid my identity wasn't valid, that I wasn't a "real" trans person, that I couldn't possibly know what it meant to be trans because I have had what is by any objective measure a privileged life.
+I was afraid my identity wasn't valid, that I wasn't a "real" trans person, that I couldn't possibly know what it meant to be trans because my experience was so limited.
 There were so many thoughts, feelings, and fears I had to understand and conquer just to come out to myself that I hadn't yet spent a lot of time thinking about whether I was going to change my name, or, if I did, what it was going to be.

 Now, joining the support group, was the first time I needed to introduce myself to anyone as the person I finally understood myself to be.
 Without the pandemic,